UrsWolverine/Fire_And_Smoke_Detection_System/README.md

 ## Overview

-<p>This project implements an advanced Fire and Smoke Detection System using computer vision techniques and deep learning.
+<p>This project implements a Pre-trained model-based Fire and Smoke Detection System using computer vision techniques and deep learning.
   The system leverages a ResNet-50 model to detect fire and smoke from camera feeds accurately and displays the results through a cross-platform application built with Flutter.</p>

 ## Features